xiix0/scam/README.md

-You now have Asian Flu.
+You will have good luck and overcome many hardships.